 Training is also an exercise

-Training is one of the best exercises that you can propose to your new best friend, since it allows you to stimulate not only their body, but also their cognitive and social skills.
+Training is one of the best exercises that you can propose to your new best friend.
+It allows you to stimulate not only their body, but also their cognitive and social skills.
 And you can propose yourself the basic obedience exercises to start teaching him the fundamental orders of his education, such as recognizing his name, answering your calls, sitting down, walking next to you, etc. Of course, at the same time, do not neglect his socialization, so important to make him learn to interact with other animals and people, as well as teach him to inhibit his bite and where he should relieve himself.